Vitamin B12: Cellular reprogramming

-Vitamin B_{12} through its involvement in one-carbon metabolism plays a key role in cellular reprogramming and tissue regeneration and epigenetic regulation.
+Vitamin B_{12} through its involvement in one-carbon metabolism is a limiting factor in cellular reprogramming and tissue regeneration and epigenetic regulation.
 Cellular reprogramming is the process by which somatic cells can be converted to a pluripotent state.
 Vitamin B_{12} levels affect the histone modification H3K36me3, which suppresses illegitimate transcription outside of gene promoters.
 Mice undergoing in vivo reprogramming were found to become depleted in B_{12} and show signs of methionine starvation while supplementing reprogramming mice and cells with B_{12} increased reprogramming efficiency, indicating a cell-intrinsic effect.

 Synthesis

 Biosynthesis

 Vitamin B_{12} is derived from a tetrapyrrolic structural framework created by the enzymes deaminase and cosynthetase which transform aminolevulinic acid via porphobilinogen and hydroxymethylbilane to uroporphyrinogen III.
 The latter is the first macrocyclic intermediate common to heme, chlorophyll, siroheme and B_{12} itself.
-Later steps, especially the incorporation of the additional methyl groups of its structure, were investigated using ^{13}C methyl-labelled S-adenosyl methionine.
+Later steps, especially the incorporation of the additional methyl groups of its structure, were investigated using ^{13}C methyl-labeled S-adenosyl methionine.
 It was not until a genetically engineered strain of Pseudomonas denitrificans was used, in which eight of the genes involved in the biosynthesis of the vitamin had been overexpressed, that the complete sequence of methylation and other steps could be determined, thus fully establishing all the intermediates in the pathway.